 Shopping for Car Insurance in Hawaii

 Hawaiian drivers have plenty of choices for car insurance, and pay rates that are, on average, lower than elsewhere in the United States.
-Insure.com ranked Hawaii at number 34 among all of the states in 2014 sample rates, with an average rate of $1114, which is about $200 less than the national average.
+A 2017 Insure.com study ranked Hawaii at number 25 among all of the states, with an average rate of $1294, which is just under the national average rate.

 The Hawaii Insurance Division helps drivers to shop for insurance by providing annual rate comparisons for all insurance companies operating in Hawaii.
 This chart allows drivers to see at a glance which companies provide the best rates for the sample driver, which can help to narrow down the many choices to the ones that are a good fit for each driver.